juliangav/www.julian.is/site/content/articles/2022-04-22-platform-design.md

 Most information exchange platforms leverage a feed to present users with the information they’re looking for based on their profiles and preferences.

 Twitter provides you with a feed based on the topics and people you follow.
-But in case you are looking for either a specific topic or person, Twitter provides the ability to search manually — this topic or person of interest then makes its way into your feed algorithm.
+But in case you are looking for either a specific topic or person, Twitter provides the ability to search manually — this topic or person of interest then makes its way into your feed's algorithm.

-__(insert twitter feed visual)__
+{{< figure src="/img/twitter-feed-ux.jpg" title="Feed-Based Matchmaking — Twitter.com" >}}

 Match.com uses a feed to present potential matches based on the information you provided about yourself and your preferred criteria of the person you’re looking to match with.
 Tinder revolutionized this by introducing the swipe experience to accept or decline matches.
-Manual searches are not provided as a fallback.
+Keyword based searches are not part of the core experience.

-__(insert match.com & tinder visuals)__
+{{< figure src="/img/matchcom-one-to-one-match.jpg" title="One-to-One Feed-Based Matchmaking — Match.com" >}}